 Regardless of what I have gotten involved in in my life, an emotional engagement and connection have been an enjoyable part of it.

 When I rock climb, I plan my day around it.
-I am excited when I touch the boulder for the first time, and I daydream about a particular climb the rest of the day.
+I am excited when I touch the boulder for the first time, and I daydream about a particular climb for the rest of the day.

-When I am sitting here at Cafe La Flor writing this article, I genuinely enjoy the process.
+While sitting here at Cafe La Flor writing this article, I genuinely enjoy the process.
 I have my reader in mind, sipping my coffee and imagining what my reader can learn from this writing.

 It’s as if I’m in a career rut in clinical work.
 And what’s the best way to remedy that?
 In my opinion, you have to start from scratch and build things back up.
 I have to go back to the basics.